 It’s yet another splashy example of an idea that I’ve talked about before, a Secret of Adulthood that has been very important for me to learn, and something that I often tell my children.

 You don’t have to be good at something to be good at something.

-This is crucial realization for me, because growing up, I always thought, if I’m interested in following a career in such-and-such, I have to be a master in all the related tasks.
+This is a crucial realization for me, because growing up, I always thought, that if I’m interested in following a career in such-and-such, I have to be a master in all the related tasks.
 And if I can’t be good at every part of it, I can’t pursue it.

 With time and experience, however, I’ve learned that that just isn’t true.
 Many people are wildly successful in fields where they lack what people might assume are essential skills.